ORGAN/TISSUE/BLOOD/BLOOD STEM CELLS DONATION PROCESS

 - Participate in national, state and local government and private-sector initiatives to promote organ, tissue, blood and blood stem cells donation, including enrolling in HRSA’s Workplace Partnership for Life at organdonor.gov, and join thousands of other companies that are promoting donation in the workplace.

-The issue of organ, tissue, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) donation and transplantation reaches beyond the limited availability of these precious resources in the face of growing demand, but one issue is clear: Transplantation cannot save lives and promote well-being unless caring individuals donate.
+The issue of organ, tissue, blood and blood stem cells donation and transplantation reaches beyond the limited availability of these precious resources in the face of growing demand, but one issue is clear: By preserving the option of donation for all patients and families, one’s choice to become a donor is honored and it provides hope for the many waiting for a transplant to save or heal their life.
 ACHE encourages its members to develop an environment that fosters this opportunity.

 American College of Healthcare Executives Ethical Policy Statement, “Decisions Near the End of Life.”